superfly/docs/reference/configuration.html.md

   script_checks = []
 ```

+In legacy Nomad apps only, volumes can also be assigned to specific processes; use double brackets to include more than one `[[mounts]]` section and mount differently named volumes to VMs in different process groups.

 ## The `metrics` section

-Fly apps can be configured to export custom metrics to the Fly.io hosted Prometheus service.
+Fly apps can be configured to export custom metrics to the Fly.io-hosted Prometheus service.
 Add this section to fly.toml.

 ```toml
 [metrics]